stephenh/tessell/docs/tutorial.md

     }
 {: class=brush:java}

-And has two asserts:
+Note that we check that:

-* That `SaveClientAction` was submitted to the server with a DTO with the new name "bar"
+* `SaveClientAction` was submitted to the server with a DTO with the new name "bar"
-* That after the call succeeded, a new place request for `#clients` was fired on the event bus
+* After the call succeeded, a new place request for `#clients` was fired on the event bus